5 Points to Keep in Mind When Choosing a Print Graphic Designer

 If your business uses print marketing–brochures, postcards, booklets, catalogs— to promote its goods and services, you need to understand how putting together these pieces for print differs from designing digital marketing.

 Having a basic knowledge of print design will pay off for you in several ways.
-First, you will know just what a graphic designer needs from you to create the best-printed materials and why they need it.
+First, you will know just what a graphic designer needs from you to create the best-printed materials and why they need them.
 And second, you’ll be better able to decide if a graphic designer has the right skills to do a good job for you.

-There are major differences between print and digital design and because of the shift toward online marketing, not all graphic designers are adept at both.
+There are major differences between print and digital graphic design and because of the shift toward online marketing, not all graphic designers are adept at both.

 The principles of print and web design are much the same, but the way you get there is different.
 Although many differences are technical and invisible to the end-user, a graphic designer who does not understand the ins and outs of designing for print can cause a lot of problems with the end product.